Please visit the NVIDIA cuQuantum Python documentation.

 CUTENSOR_ROOTto point to your cuTENSOR installation

-Make sure CUDA, cuQuantum and cuTENSOR are visible in your
+[optional] Make sure cuQuantum and cuTENSOR are visible in your

 Runtime dependencies of the cuQuantum Python package include: